yuno-payments/yuno-docs/docs/Security and Compliance/fingerprint.md

                 },
 ```

-Fingerprinting involves creating an identifier for a specific payment method without disclosing any sensitive information.
-Unlike `vaulted_tokens`, fingerprints cannot be used to make payments, making them a secure representation of payment method details.
+Card fingerprinting creates a unique identifier for a specific payment method, allowing you to recognize the same card across different contexts—without exposing any sensitive card information.
+Unlike `vaulted_tokens`, fingerprints cannot be used to process payments.
+Instead, they serve as a secure, non-sensitive reference to the underlying card details.

-Fingerprints are highly valuable for:
+Fingerprints are useful for:

-* Tracking if a user is using the same card for multiple customer-present payments, suggesting that a vault could greatly improve the user experience.
+* Identifying when a user presents the same card for multiple payments, which can help determine if enabling card vaulting would improve the user experience.
-* Checking if a particular card is being used by multiple customers, which could indicate fraud.
+* Detecting if a single card is being used by multiple customers, which may indicate potential fraud.

-You will also find the fingerprint in the payment response when a transaction is made using an enrolled credit card.
+The fingerprint is also included in the payment response whenever a transaction is made with an enrolled credit card.